Nagoya Castle: Ofukemaru

 Formerly a marsh located on the northern edge of the Nagoya Plateau, the Ofukemaru (御深井丸) is said to have been reclaimed with pine and many other trees at the time of the castle's construction.
 It is also known as the Fukaimaru.

 Necessary arms and ammunition, in addition to those the retainers had in their own possession, were stored in the facilities called Ozutsu-gure, Tezutsu-gura, Migaki-gura, and Ana-gura.
 A Shio-gura (salt storehouse) was located in the eastern corner.
-A kiln was located in this area starting around 1670 where Ofukei ware, related to Seto ware, was produced.
-The warehouses have almost all disappeared; in their place some teahouses were constructed after World War II.
+The warehouses have almost all disappeared; in their place some teahouses were constructed after 1945.

 Nogi Warehouse

 After the deployment of a garrison of the Imperial Army in 1872, the whole Sannomaru enceinte of the castle was placed under their control in 1874.
 The warehouse was probably constructed in 1880 (Meiji 13) as an army ammunition depot.
 It was named after General Nogi Maresuke, who was posted to Nagoya during the early Meiji era (1868–1912).
 It is the only warehouse that has survived in the Ofukemaru.

 This warehouse is a one-story brick building with white plastered walls, small windows on the side, and a Japanese-styled tiled roof.
 Its size is 89.25 square metres: 12.28 metres from east to west, 8.6 metres from north to south, and 7.68 metres in height.
 The size of the ancillary gunpowder depot is 13.12 square metres.
 The building is characterised by its arched entrance, underfloor area, and white-coloured masonry plaster at the corners of the building.
 The doors are covered with copper sheets, and there are four small windows on the sides.

-Although the castle itself was destroyed during World War II, the screen and ceiling paintings of Honmaru Palace were undamaged because they were stored in this warehouse.
+Although the Honmaru Palace was destroyed during the Pacific War, the screen and ceiling paintings were undamaged because they were stored in this warehouse.
+It is a Registered Tangible Cultural Property.

 Northwest Turret

 Also called Inui turret, the northwest turret is a three-storey structure with a roof at each level.
 The top layer, designed in the irimoya style, is covered with tiles.
 Many materials were taken from previous structures in Kiyosu Castle to construct this tower; it is therefore also called the Kiyosu turret.
 It is designated an important cultural asset.

 Projections on the first-storey outer walls facing north and west are trapdoors from which stones could be dropped on attacking forces.
 They are disguised with gabled roofs.
 Unlike other corner turrets that still exist, the northwest turret also has gables on the east and south facing inside, thus projecting an image of balance and stability.
+Unlike the turrets of the Honmaru that have three floors but from the outside appear to only have two due to the number of roofs (a feature called Nijūsankai 二重三階), this turret has three roofs for three floors (Miesankai 三重三階).